global-input/global-input-message/README.md

     }
 ```

-### Grouping UI elements into a view.
+### Grouping elements into a view.

-The ```viewId``` of an UI element identifies its the parent view that the element belongs to, and the default behaviour of an view is to render its children in a row.
+The ```viewId``` of an element identifies its the parent view that the element belongs to, and the default behaviour of an view is to render its children in a row on the mobile screen.
 This means if you would like to render a number of UI elements into a row, you can set the value of their ```viewId``` to a same value.
-For example, if the value of the ```viewId``` for two buttons is 'row1', the Global Input App will try to line up the buttons in a row.
-You can customise any UI element  including the views with ```style``` attributes.
+You can customise any UI element, including the view that the element belongs to, with ```style``` attributes.

 ### Customise a UI element.
 you can customise an element with the ```style``` attribute.
-For example, if you would the color of the border of a button as green:
+For example, if you would set the colour of the border of a button to ```green```:
 ```javascript
     {
         label:"Up",